Find out how I healed my cervical dysplasia naturally after having been diagnosed with CIN 2 cells on my cervix – without LEEP procedure!

 No cervical dysplasia.
 No HPV.
 I cried.

 I literally broke down crying, but this time it wasn’t because I was freaked out.
-I was so relieved.
+The relief I felt.
 I had so much stress built up in me from all of this.
 I was so worried I’d have to end up getting LEEP, that it had progressed, that it would affect us having a baby.
 Yeah, I bawled my freaking eyes out.

 It’s scary, but you have options.
 I’m not saying what worked for me will exactly, definitely work for you.
 But I am saying this is an issue we should be open about.
 We should share our experiences.
 We should be there for one another.